blob20-index/blob20-index/README.md

 Blob20-Index provides simple and easy-to-use RESTful API interfaces.
 You can retrieve information about Blob-20 tokens by sending HTTP requests.

 ### API Documentation
-You only need to import the database, modify the config.json, and run it directly

 The project has been deployed at https://blob20.art
 ```